yongpark/twilioproject/README.md

 Twilio Alarm Clock is a single-page application built on Node.js and React.js with dependencies on the frontend and backend including Twilio, moment.js, and Mongoose.

 # Backend Technology
 Grocero runs on Node.js and is hosted on Heroku.
-The purpose of the backend is to provide a server to interact with the Twilio using RESTFUL APIs.
+The purpose of the backend is to provide a server to interact with Twilio using RESTFUL APIs.

 ## Database
 MLab's NoSQL Database is used for Heroku.